radicle-dev/radicle-registry/CONTRIBUTING.md

 # Git Flow

-TL;DR: This repository follows the Git rebase flow for the most part.
-Each feature branch must be reviewed and approved in a pull request.
-Once ready to merge, consider squashing the branch's commits when the separate commits don't add value, rebase it, force push with lease, and merge it via the GitHub UI.
+This repository follows the Git rebase flow for the most part.

-## Branches
+## Branches and pull requests

 1. Create a separate branch for each issue your are working on
 2. Do your magic
+3. Create a pull request and assign reviewers.
+  - Assign the registry team as the reviewer when one review from whoever member reviews first is sufficient.
+The reviewer who arrives first must overwrite themselves as the reviewer to signal ownership and avoid racing reviews.
+  - Assign multiple reviewers individually when you expect a review from everyone listed.
-3. Keep your branch up to date by rebasing it from its base branch
+4. Keep your branch up to date by rebasing it from its base branch
+5. Make sure that all the assigned reviewers approve the changes
+6. Consider squashing the branch's commits when the separate commits don't add value
+7. Merge it via the GitHub UI
-4. Delete the branch after its been both approved and merged.
+8. Delete the branch after its been merged.
 GitHub does this automatically.

+If you were asked to review a pull request by being member of a team that was assigned as a reviewer, always assign yourself and unassign the team before you start the review.

 ## Commits